The gift of consideration

 It concerns me when a coaching client describes the situation of the farm as “his farm, his priorities” and her needs don’t seem to factor into building a healthier relationship. it can work both ways.
 I am not just picking on the male side of the equation.

-Are you rich in relationship?
+Are you rich in relationships?
 Do you live a fairly conflict-free life?
-Are your needs being met by self-care, love and a strong circle of support?
+Are your needs being met by self-care, love, and a strong circle of support?
 Where does God fit in?
 The bible teaches us to look out for the interests of others, not only our own. when I hear sad tales of “being the housekeeper slave” then I wonder about the wounded one.
 Does she ask for what she needs?
 Does she show consideration to the needs of her spouse?
 Does the husband really understand that her needs are not being met?

 I don’t expect my hubby to meet all my needs.
 This is a lesson well learned early on in marriage.
-After a rough few days of harvest I was invited to go out with the girls to a birthday party.
+After a rough few days of harvest, I was invited to go out with the girls to a birthday party.
 I declined the invitation, but switched my decision when Wes said, “You need to have some fun.”
 Five hours later, my fun tank was re-filled and I was refreshed and ready to serve the needs of my farm family.

 The gift of consideration is an awareness that other people have needs.
 I don’t expect that you will copy the martyr syndrome and pour yourself out to exhaustion, but I would coach you to be curious about the other members of your family, and what they need.

 I need verbal affirmation and words of encouragement.
 I am a writer who delights in hearing about how the words on this page can impact your life.
 I need a lot of sleep.
-I need to know that I am deeply loved, so hugs and kisses are free flowing at our house.
+I need to know that I am deeply loved, so hugs and kisses are free-flowing at our house.

 What do you need? when was the last time you had a great conversation with yourself?
-Are you paying attention to the things and people that bless you with a deep sense of well being?
+Are you paying attention to the things and people that bless you with a deep sense of well-being?

 I am writing this column on my laptop on a Grey Goose bus, traveling to see my terminally ill mother-in-law.
 I make this trip with no regrets, as our relationship is loving.
 We say it, and we show it by our actions.